How Parents Can Be Advocates During the Recruiting Process

 It is important not to get too concerned with how other families or student athletes are going through the process.
 Comparing yourself to others, who may or may not be getting as many offers or as much attention from colleges, could lead to poor decision-making or bad judgment calls.
 Comparing could also lead to pressure building unnecessarily.

-Some parents are fortunate enough to have a son or daughter who can play at a high level in college.
+Some parents are fortunate enough to have a child who can play at a high level in college.
 Many of these athletes will get courted heavily by colleges and earn full athletic scholarships to play sports in college.
-Other parents have a son or daughter who can play at a mid-major program, where the attention is not as great as the highest level in college, but there are still full athletic scholarships and lots of public attention.
+Other parents have a child who can play at a mid-major program, where the attention is not as great as the highest level in college, but there are still full athletic scholarships and lots of public attention.

 Take it one day at a time and remember that every process is different.
-Rest assured that if your son or daughter truly wants to play in college, there is a place to play.
+Rest assured that if your child truly wants to play in college, there is a place to play.
 It may not look like what you had envisioned at the beginning, but it can still be a valuable, life-changing experience.

 You should be the #1 advocate and biggest cheerleader for your children.
 The recruiting process can be stressful and, at times, feel overwhelming for the student athletes.
 They need their parents to be there in support of them.